Inside Tales from the Loop, the next big Amazon Prime sci-fi show

 "They built robots and bionic arms – it was impressive what they did," Halpern says.
 "It brought a real sense of reality to the world when we were shooting it, especially for the performers.
 It was a hope of mine that you feel like you can drive to this town and not want it to seem so otherworldly.
 It's fantastical but you also recognize enough of this that you think ‘This place could exist', even though it's impossible."

 Tales from the Loop will be released amid turbulent times.
 The coronavirus pandemic has completely changed the way that we work, socialize, and live.
-As news outlets discuss the current health crisis on an endless cycle, anxiety and fear are emotions that many people are currently experiencing.
+As news outlets discuss the current health crisis on an endless cycle, people are experiencing anxiety and fear in waves right now.

 "I personally find the show to have that hard-earned hope without it being sentimental which, for me, is very impactful," he says.
 "I take a great deal of comfort when I see something like this when I think ‘That's how that feels, I know that' and there's an element of empathy.
 It certainly doesn't shy away from life being hard, but the stories – for the most part – say there's always an element of hope.
 I hope the audience takes comfort from the show and what I was aspiring with it from a thematic point of view."